-Welcome to the Mister Icon Gallery, where we show a variety of sample home screens made using some of Mister Icon's text-based icon labels.
-These images demonstrate many of the unique setups you can achieve with the Mister Icon app, and I hope that by exploring this gallery you will be inspired to use my app and make your own home screens look a bit snazzier.
+Welcome to the Mister Icon Gallery, where we show a variety of sample home screens made using Mister Icon's text-based icon labels and wallpapers.
+These images demonstrate many of the unique setups you can achieve with the Mister Icon app, and I hope that by exploring this gallery you will be inspired to use my app to make your own home screens look a bit snazzier.

 Thanks and enjoy!

 This sample home screen from an iPad demonstrates a very simple, yet effective way to use the Mister Icon app.

 It uses a white “Work” icon from the “Open White” icon set, along with a plain black wallpaper.

 A single icon in the top-left position works well on all devices, and can be used to clearly describe what is on the home screen in question.

 Large screen iOS/iPadOS devices (iPhone Plus and iPad models) have the ability to rotate their home screens, and during this rotation, the home screen icons will move positions.
 But there are two positions that will never change, regardless of your device's orientation: top-left and bottom-right.

 The bottom-right position requires you to have a fully filled home screen, which is often undesirable, so that makes the top-left position the ideal one to use for all basic Mister Icon setups.